The Day of Pentecost - Whitsunday

 like a refiner's fire.

-He knows us intimately, cell by cell and neuron by neuron, and it of Him that St. Paul says,
+He knows us intimately, cell by cell and neuron by neuron, and it of The Spirit that St. Paul says,

 "One day we shall know Him as we are known by Him. "

-Transformation of our very nature must take place before that is even physically possible, and that Transformation begins now.
+Transformation of our very nature must take place before that is even physically possible, Transformation that begins now.

 Come down oh Love Divine,